 Consortium on Useful Assessment in Language and Humanities Education

 The Consortium on Useful Assessment in Language and Humanities Education (CUALHE) is an inter-institutional collaborative effort that aims to share and to enhance useful assessment practices developed by college language and humanities programs and to develop a cadre of scholars who can serve as assessment experts/facilitators.
-The aim of the Consortium to foster a culture of reflective teaching in higher education and to support research into student learning, thereby making useful assessment a regular part of the academic modus operandi.
+The Consortium fosters a culture of reflective teaching in higher education and supports research into student learning, making useful assessment a regular part of the academic modus operandi.

 The goals of the annual meeting and conference are: (a) to provide a forum for those working on outcomes assessment (and related endeavors) to present and exchange ideas, and (b) to enable strategic planning of the Consortium organization and activities.

-This year's conference spans two days and consists of presentations and discussions on three assessment-related strands: (1) assessment of experiential learning outcomes; (2) text-based assessment in language studies programs; and (3) useful assessment of language and humanities education.
-The conference begins with an opening luncheon on Saturday, October 28th, followed by presentations and discussion.
+The conference begins with an opening breakfast on Saturday, October 27th, followed by presentations and discussion.
 The first day concludes with a late-afternoon keynote and reception.
-Presentations and discussions continue on Sunday, October 29th.
-Discussions will be facilitated by an invited scholar with expertise in the respective strand.
+Presentations and discussions continue on Sunday, October 28th, facilitated by invited scholars with expertise in the respective strands.
 The conference ends with lunch on Sunday.